HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Firewall considerations
 -----------------------
 Firewalls can interfere with Data Collector communication.
-It is recommended to test connectivity for the protocols and features you use.
+We recommended that you test connectivity for the protocols and features you use.
 The asset discovery report can provide information that may be helpful in troubleshooting connectivity issues.

 ==============================
 Downloading the Data Collector
 ==============================
 #.
 Log in to your Hyperview instance as an Administrator.
 #.
 Go to *Discoveries → Data Collectors → Download Data Collector*.
 #.
 Select the Operating System.
-If you select Linux (AMD64) or Linux (RPI ARM64), download and SHA256 checksum links will appear which you can use directly from your terminal.
+If you select Linux (AMD64) or Linux (RPI ARM64), download and SHA256 checksum links will appear, which you can use directly from your terminal.

    |download|

 #.
 Click Download.

-.. note:: If you are using Linux, please make sure you are downloading the Data Collector type that is relevant to your CPU architecture.
-The Linux (AMD64) Data Collector is only intended for Intel and AMD CPU-based systems.
+.. note:: If you are using Linux, please download the Data Collector type relevant to your CPU architecture.
+The Linux (AMD64) Data Collector is intended for Intel and AMD CPU-based systems.
 Linux (RPI ARM64) Data Collector is for Raspberry Pi 4B systems.

-A compressed Data Collector setup package will be downloaded to your browser's default download location, as per your OS.
+A compressed Data Collector setup package will be downloaded to your browser's default download location.
 The filename will resemble "dataCollector-9999.zip" (or "linuxDataCollector-9999.tgz" for Linux), where "9999" represents the version number.

 =============================
 Installing the Data Collector
 =============================
 Windows installation
 --------------------
 #.
-Extract the downloaded Data Collector zip file to a local folder.
+Extract the downloaded Data Collector zip file to a local folder
 #.
-Browse to the folder and double-click "setup.exe".
+Browse to the folder and double-click "setup.exe"

    .. tip:: Some security software (such as Microsoft Defender SmartScreen) or Windows features (such as UAC) may interrupt the installation.
 In such cases, you will need to manually allow the Data Collector installer to run, typically via a "run anyway" or similar action.

 #.
 Depending on your environment, you might get prompted to install one or more of the following: .NET framework, Visual C++ runtime libraries, WinPcap.
-If you do, simply click *Install* and proceed to install the prerequisite software using default values.
+If you do, click *Install* and install the prerequisite software using default values.

    .. note:: While installing WinPCap ensure the "Automatically start the WinPcap drive at boot time" option is selected.

 #.
 Click *Next* to start the Data Collector setup.
 #.
-Accept the license terms by selecting "I accept...", then click *Next*.
+Accept the license terms by selecting "I accept..." and then clicking *Next*.
 #.
 Choose a different installation folder or click *Next* to accept the default location.

    |dc_install_3|